thin-edge/thin-edge.io/docs/src/benchmarks/index.md

 ---

-This section now contains all relevant CPU and memory metrics, helping you track and analyse how system resources are allocated and used over time.
-These benchmarks are crucial for maintaining overall system performance.
+This section now contains all relevant memory metrics for ThinEdge tasks, helping you track and analyze how resources are allocated and used by mosquitto, tedge-agent, and tedge-mapper over time.
+These benchmarks are crucial for maintaining optimal performance of ThinEdge.io components and ensuring efficient memory usage across the system.